Wolf Administration Announces Funding to Recruit & Retain Physicians in Underserved Areas of Pennsylvania

 Loan repayment is provided for approved practitioners in exchange for two years of service at an approved primary care practice site.

-For more information about the loan repayment program, visit the Department of Health website at www.health.pa.gov or follow us on Facebook and Twitter.
+For more information about the loan repayment program, visit the Department of Health website at www.health.pa.gov.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.